追踪 API¶

 Instrumentation Libraries SHOULD publish their own conventions, including

-possible values of Description
+possible values of Description and what they mean.

-Generally, Instrumentation Libraries SHOULD NOT set the status code to Ok
+Generally, Instrumentation Libraries SHOULD NOT set the status code to Ok,

 unless explicitly configured to do so.
 Instrumentation Libraries SHOULD leave

-unless there is an error, as described above.
+the status code as Unset unless there is an error, as described above.

-it SHOULD be considered final and any further
+When span status is set to Ok it SHOULD be considered final and any further

 attempts to change it SHOULD be ignored.

-Analysis tools SHOULD respond to an Ok
+Analysis tools SHOULD respond to an Ok status by suppressing any errors they

 would otherwise generate.
 For example, to suppress noisy errors such as 404s.